vadimkim/imapsize/README.md

 # imapsize
 This software is insipred by http://www.broobles.com/imapsize.
+Imapsize is able to check IMAP mailbox folder structure and calculate the size, backup mailbox using IMAP protocol and restore mailbox to any IMAP server.

-It has some key differences from the original:
+Imapsize has some key differences from the original:
 * console application
 * runs on any platform where JRE 1.8 is installed
 * understands UTF-8 IMAP folder names and restores them correctly
-* doesn't have 2Gb limit for folder size
+* doesn't have 2Gb limit for the folder size
-* understands folder UIDs and makes message backups in original MIME message format
+* understands folder UIDs and makes message backups using original MIME message format
 * ckecks MIME Message-ID or calculates MD5 if Message-ID is missing to avoid message duplicates

 # Dependencies